-St. Andrew’s Episcopal School educates children in Pre-Kindergarten through 8th Grade.
-St. Andrew’s believes in “Cherishing the Decade of Childhood,” educating children in a safe, nurturing, and loving environment from ages four through fourteen.
+St. Andrew’s Episcopal School educates the mind, body, and spirit of young children.
+St. Andrew’s enrolls boys and girls 12 months through Grade 8, offering ten+ years of nurturing yet challenging education that focuses on “Cherishing Childhood, Developing Character and Cultivating Leaders.”
+St. Andrews educates children in a safe, nurturing, and loving environment from ages one through fourteen.
 St. Andrew’s faculty specialize in Early Childhood, Lower School, and Middle School education.
 Classrooms are arranged and the curriculum is presented at age-appropriate levels.
 St. Andrew’s cares for students during the formative years in which they are cherished, known, and loved.
 The academic, social, and emotional needs of children are paramount at St. Andrew’s.

 St Andrew’s has a strong academic program, enhanced by state-of-the-art technology, and includes foreign languages, music, fine arts, athletics, and information literacy skills.
 Student performances, dramatics, interscholastic sports, and community service round out the St. Andrew’s experience.
 Many of our Middle School students qualify to participate in the Duke University Talent Identification Program.
 Upon graduation, St. Andrew’s students have a solid academic foundation that opens doors for them at competitive independent, public, and parochial schools and are typically accepted to the high school of their choice.